openharmony/docs/en/application-dev/reference/apis/js-apis-notificationManager.md

 getSlots(callback: AsyncCallback<Array\<NotificationSlot\>>): void

-Obtains all notification slots.
+Obtains all notification slots of this application.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.Notification